CMecrow/CM-Project-3/README.md

 ## Deployment procedure

+- I made sure the list of requirements stored in requirements.txt were up to date.
+This was done by running the command 'pip3 freeze > requirements.txt' then pushing the update up to github.
+- I then created a new app on [Heroku](https://heroku.com), named tone-deaf-newcastle.
+- The next step was to create a config var that included all the information previously stored in the creds.json file, which had not been uploaded to GitHub, along with a second config var with the key of PORT and value of 8000.
+- Buildpacks were then added, firstly Python, then Node.js
+- The GitHub repository was then connected to the Heroku app, with the option for Automatic Deploys enabled.
+- The created Heroku app, tone-deaf-newcastle was then deployed.

 ---

 ## Credits

 Initial project creation, deployment, importing of libraries and code structure was built from the [Code Institute Love Sandwiches walkthrough project.](https://github.com/CMecrow/love-sandwiches)
-Information on how to split longer lines of code was taken from [here.](https://www.python.org/dev/peps/pep-0008/#indentation)
-Printing dictionaries in a readable form was found [here.](https://thispointer.com/python-4-ways-to-print-items-of-a-dictionary-line-by-line/)
+Information on how to split long lines of code was taken from [here.](https://www.python.org/dev/peps/pep-0008/#indentation) Printing dictionaries in a readable form was found [here.](https://thispointer.com/python-4-ways-to-print-items-of-a-dictionary-line-by-line/)